Richard Child, 1st Earl Tylney: Tylney family of Hampshire

 In 1629 Richard Tylney purchased the manor of Rotherwick from Richard More.
 Tylney was already by then a local landowner.
 His descendant Frederick Tylney, who stood as MP for Whitchurch in January 1708, built a great mansion on the estate in 1700, called Tylney Hall.
 It was rebuilt in 1898 in the Victorian style, and is now a country hotel.
 A marble monument exists in the north aisle of Rotherwick church to Frederick Tylney (d.
 1725), erected by his widow Anne, which displays their combined coats of arms, of which Tylney is: "Argent, a chevron between 3 griffons' heads erased gules".

 Creation of Tylney Earldom

 On 11 June 1731, Viscount Castlemaine was created Earl Tylney, of Castlemaine in the County of Kerry, a title in the Peerage of Ireland.
-On 13 June 1733 the Earl assumed by Act of Parliament (6 Geo.
+On 13 June 1733 the earl assumed by private act of Parliament, Lord Castlemain's Name Act 1732 (6 Geo.
 2. c.
-27) the surname, for himself and his heirs, of Tylney in lieu of his patronymic, to meet a requirement of his wife's inheritance.
+27 Pr.) the surname, for himself and his heirs, of Tylney in lieu of his patronymic, to meet a requirement of his wife's inheritance.
 His eldest surviving son Richard, styled from the creation of his father's earldom in 1731 by the courtesy title (his father's lesser title) of Viscount Castlemaine, died in 1734 without issue, predeceasing his father.